top of page

 Have you ever hiked behind a waterfall?

-Visitors fly into Kauai via a handful of direct routes from the mainland Americas, or via a short flight from neighboring Kauai, Oahu or Hawaii.
+Visitors fly into the Lihue Airport via a handful of direct routes from the mainland Americas, or via a short flight from neighboring Maui, Oahu or Hawaii.

 Soaring high above the island's stunning topography.